What is a mobile broadband dongle?

 The base cost per month for contract mobile broadband.
 If you stay within the limits of the contract there should be no extra charges.

 The length of the contract, cancelling before this time will incur a charge.
-24 months is normal now, but you can find one month rolling contracts which allow you to cancel with just 30 days notice.
+24 months is normal now, but you can find 12 month deals as well as one month rolling contracts which allow you to cancel with just 30 days notice.

 The estimated speed of the connection.
 This information is supplied by the network and highly dependent on factors such as signal strength and network congestion, so your actual speed will be very different.
 Consider this a best possible scenario and prepare for it to be much slower.

 This is how much data you can use per month before hitting any restrictions or extra charges.
 Web browsing and email use very little data, but downloading files and streaming video can use it up much faster.
+Unlimited usage is not available for dongles so you need to choose the right data package.
 See our guide to mobile broadband data usage for more information.